 Each year, the Real Property Law Section has honored an outstanding individual real estate practitioner with its Professionalism Award.
-The Section’s Award Committee is seeking nominations for the 2020 award, to be presented virtually at the Section’s Annual Meeting during January 2021.
+The Section’s Award Committee will be seeking nominations this summer for the 2021 award, to be presented virtually during the Section’s Annual Meeting in January 2022.

 Outstanding Community Contributor Award

 The Section created the Outstanding Community Contributor Award to recognize members who have made significant contributions to the Community, and to express its appreciation.
-The Section’s Award Committee is seeking nominations for the 2020 award, to be presented virtually at the Section’s Annual Meeting during January 2021.
+The Section’s Award Committee will be seeking nominations this summer for the 2021 award, to be presented virtually during the Section’s Annual Meeting in January 2022.

-The Real Property Law Section is now accepting applications for its two law student scholarships in the amount of $5,000 each.
-The scholarships will be awarded virtually at the Section’s Annual Meeting during January 2021.
+The Real Property Law Section will be accepting applications this summer for its two law student scholarships in the amount of $5,000 each.
+The scholarships will be awarded virtually at the Section’s Annual Meeting in January 2022.